-Through in-house research and communication with investee companies, the Research team seeks to identify and review all relevant factors assessing a company's ability to generate wealth over the long term, including ESG factors.
-The investment process is deliberately structured to avoid companies where ethical, governance, environment or social standards are deemed to put the sustainable growth and meaningful wealth creation at risk.
-Walter Scott's ESG Policy can be found on the firm's website (www.walterscott.com).
+Through in-house research and communication with investee companies, the Research team seeks to identify and review the relevant, and material, factors in assessing a company's ability to generate wealth over the long term, including integrity, sustainability and governance factors.
+The investment process is deliberately structured to attempt to avoid companies where integrity, sustainability and governance, standards are deemed to put sustainable growth and meaningful wealth creation at risk.
+Walter Scott's Responsible Investing Policy can be found on the firm's website (www.walterscott.com).

-Walter Scott's investment philosophy relies upon a long term outlook resulting in low portfolio turnover.
+Walter Scott's investment philosophy relies upon a long-term outlook resulting in low portfolio turnover.
 As a consequence, careful monitoring of publicly available information pertinent to an investee company is fundamental to the investment process.
 Each member of the Investment Research team ('Research team') is responsible for monitoring a relatively small number of companies acting as stock champion for a particular stock.
 Monitoring is evidenced through extensive and detailed research and analysis by each stock champion as well as through communications within the team.
 Formally, at least once a week every holding across all portfolios is considered by the team with particular discussion in the event of notable news on a company or a marked share price move.
 With the Research team all based in a single location in Edinburgh, more regular dialogue is both possible and encouraged to further ensure that all investee companies remain under scrutiny at all times.
 Whilst Walter Scott's investment process is deliberately structured to discourage undue focus on short term market "noise", vigilant monitoring is integral to that process.

 Continuing dialogue with company management is also a very important element of monitoring investments.
-That dialogue serves as a vital gauge of company management's attitude to corporate governance and their ambitions to improve on such governance as part of their overall strategy for growth over a long term horizon.
+That dialogue serves as a vital gauge of company management's attitude to corporate governance and their ambitions to improve on such governance as part of their overall strategy for growth over a long-term horizon.
 A robust and constructive attitude to corporate governance, in its widest sense, is fundamental to sustaining a successful business model over time.